stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Examples.md

 ## Overview

-A few examples are included with SwiftCrossUI to demonstrate some of it's basic features.
-These examples are:
+A few examples are included with SwiftCrossUI to demonstrate some of its basic features;

 - `CounterExample`, a simple app with buttons to increase and decrease a count.
 - `RandomNumberGeneratorExample`, a simple app to generate random numbers between a minimum and maximum.